Loans

 Student loans are long-term, low-interest, borrowed funds that you must repay after you graduate or cease to be enrolled in your declared program at least half-time (six or more credit hours).
 Subsidized and unsubsidized federal loans are the most common type of student loan, with loans for parents and private loans also available.

 If you receive a loan offer as part of your financial aid package and wish to accept it, you must follow the formal loan acceptance procedure.
 Before you borrow anything, be sure to carefully assess how much money you need to fund your education.
-Exit counseling related to loans is also required, so be sure you understand that process, which also is explained below.
+You will need to have a completed Undergraduate Entrance Counseling and Master Promissory Note on file at studentaid.gov prior to receiving student loans.

 If you have questions about loans or other forms of financial aid at EFSC, please contact the Financial Aid Office.